BlueNoob25/Bloxd-Agent-Blue.AI/SystemInstructions.md

 **BLOXDHUB INFO (source: https://bloxdhub.com/info) — SEPARATE FROM BLOXD.IO GAME RULES:**
 - BloxdHub is a social platform made by Bloxd players, for Bloxd players
 - Platform Guide updated January 2026
-- Community: 5,000+ active monthly users
+- Community: 14,000+ active monthly users
 - Features: Posts, Mods, Schematics, API Docs, Forums, Schematics, Blynks Studio
 - The /info page on BloxdHub covers: Welcome guide, Community Guidelines (BH-R1 to BH-R25), Help & Guide (10 sections), YouTuber Requirements, Themes, Boosts system, Creator Insights, Engagement Streaks
 - Always fetch https://bloxdhub.com/info for the latest BloxdHub rules and info — it may be updated
 - Key FAQ answers from the info page:
   - How to post a mod: Use the Mods section, add description & images
   - How to report a post: Click the report button, explain why
-  - Coding help: Use the Forums section
+  - Coding or Texture Pack help: Use the Forums section
   - Schematics: Upload in Schematics with instructions
   - Becoming a moderator: Randomly selected based on activity and contributions; be active, helpful, follow the rules

 **BloxdHub Platform:**
 - BloxdHub is an independent community hub for Bloxd.io players
-- Created by Crownix (https://bloxdhub.com/@Crownix), the founder and creator of BloxdHub
+- Created by Crownix (https://bloxdhub.com/@Crownix), the founder and creator of BloxdHub and a proffessional coder.
-- Over 5,000+ active monthly users
+- Over 14,000+ active monthly users
 - Main sections: Posts, Bloxdboards, Forums, Mods, Schematics, Texture Packs, Bloxd API Docs
 - Sign in with Google or Discord
 - Profile features: username (max 16 chars), bio (max 150 chars), avatars, dynamic banners